rptb1/tammy-norie/plan/unsinkability.rst

   whole lot need to be gone over more carefully.
 I've had a horrible thought — did I accidentally make my original esimate using 10cm of foam instead of 10mm?

+_`.journal.2019-11-26`

+  NB writes:

+    “I’ve calculated that 10mm of foam on all the surfaces I’ve just painted, plus the cushions, add up to about 1m³” suggests that you painted nearly 100m².
+That's a lot.
+(In comparison: all the walls in my living room add up to about 35m².)

+  This confirms my suspicions of `.journal.2019-11-26`_ that my original esimate was wrong, and that I'll have to find more surfaces and voids than I mentioned in [RB2015]_.
+This is also confirmed by the calculations in § `4.3.
+Dimensions`_.

+  I've reached about 1m³ by adding the remaining measured volumes and thickening the foam on `.vol.ceiling`_.
+This demonstrates feasibility at least!

+  I think `.vol.sides`_ could be thicker instead to avoid reducing headroom.

+  There are also voids that could be filled with air bottles that are not accounted for.
+It's probably more efficient to fill the coamings with air bottles instead of foam, since they do not need to be insulated or padded.
+At this stage it's probably worth reviewing all the volumes to see what could be replaced by air bottles.

 A. References